Profit-sync/Profit-sync/README.md

-# ATS-Trexen-Bot
-Tradingview special bot with instant tradingview integration
+Advanced crypto trading bot with TradingView integration with endless automated and manual features!